The page navigation is complete. You may now navigate the page content as you wish.

 ariaLabel

 The ariaLabel value is applied to the HTML button which controls visibility of the content block.
 The text does not display in the UI.
-The default value is "Toggle display" but you can set a custom value which is useful for translated text for example.
+The default value is "Toggle display" but you can set a custom value useful for translated text for example.

 Elemento uno